-The response to egg consumption varies between individual (8):
+Nevertheless, the response to eating eggs varies between individuals (8):

 - In 70% of people, eggs don't raise cholesterol at all

-(Exceptions... people with genetic disorders like familial hypercholesterolemia or a gene type called ApoE4 may want to minimize or avoid eggs.).
+However, people with genetic disorders like familial hypercholesterolemia or a gene variant called ApoE4 may want to limit or avoid eggs.

-Bottom Line: Eggs are high in cholesterol, but eating eggs does not have adverse effects on cholesterol in the blood for the majority of people.
+Summary Eggs are high in cholesterol, but eating eggs does not adversely affect cholesterol in the blood for the majority of people.

-Bottom Line: Egg consumption consistently leads to elevated levels of HDL (the "good") cholesterol, which is linked to a reduced risk of many diseases.
+Summary Eating eggs consistently leads to elevated levels of HDL (the "good") cholesterol, which is linked to a lower risk of many diseases.